jknlsn/dfm/README.md

 zinit light jknlsn/dfm
 ```

 Pull the files down and configure your dotfiles repo, or create an empty repo.
+Replace my gitlab URL with the URL to your own repo.

 ```
 git clone --bare git@gitlab.com:jknlsn/dotfiles.git $HOME/.dotfiles